selimslab/selimslab.github.io/_posts/2022-4-12-why-do-good.md

 You are what you do

-How do feel about it?
+How do you feel about it?